State monopoly: Examples

 The most prominent example of the monopoly is law and the legitimate use of physical force.
-In many countries, the postal system is run by the government with competition forbidden by law in some or all services.
+In many countries, the postal system is run by the government, with competition forbidden by law in some or all services.
 Also, government monopolies on public utilities, telecommunications and railroads have historically been common, though recent decades have seen a strong privatization trend throughout the industrialized world.

 In Nordic countries, some goods deemed harmful are distributed through a government monopoly.
-For example, in Denmark, Finland, Iceland, Norway, and Sweden, government-owned companies have monopolies for selling alcoholic beverages.
+For example, in Denmark, Finland, Iceland, Norway, and Sweden government-owned companies have monopolies for selling alcoholic beverages.
 Casinos and other institutions for gambling might also be monopolized.
-In Finland, the government has a monopoly to operate slot machines (see Veikkaus).
+In Finland, the government has a monopoly on operating slot machines (see Veikkaus).
 Similar regimes for alcohol exist in the United States, where certain alcoholic beverage control states (ABC states), e.g. Pennsylvania and Virginia, maintain state-owned-and-operated monopolies on the sale of certain kinds of alcohol (typically distilled spirits and sometimes wine or beer).
-In these monopolies over harmful goods or services, the monopoly is designed to reduce consumption of the product by deliberately decreasing the efficiency of the market.
+In these monopolies over harmful goods or services, the monopoly is designed to reduce the consumption of the product by deliberately decreasing the efficiency of the market.

 Governments often create or allow monopolies to exist and grant them patents.
-This limits entry and allow the patent-holding firm to earn a monopoly profit from an invention.
+This limits entry and allows the patent-holding firm to earn a monopoly profit from an invention.

 Health care systems where the government controls the industry and specifically prohibits competition, such as in Canada, are government monopolies.

-In spite of privatisation a monopoly may still arise

 Reforms to enhance competition

 Although state monopolies are sustained through legislative instruments, many major economies have seen efforts to reform the disproportionate market powers they sustain, to therefore enhance competition.
 This has been enacted through regulatory reforms (removing statutory restrictions to market competition) and structural reforms (including separating contestable elements of a state monopoly, and creating third party rights of access to natural monopolies).

-Across all levels of governmental jurisdiction, both structural and regulatory reforms have been preferred, as it forces all market participants (both state monopolies and private industry) to respond to competitive pressures, as opposed to legislated regulatory structures.
+Across all levels of governmental jurisdiction, both structural and regulatory reforms have been preferred, as they force all market participants (both state monopolies and private industry) to respond to competitive pressures, as opposed to legislated regulatory structures.
 This has been observed to result in more optimal outcomes for an economy, as resource allocation is no longer directed by legislative instruments or regulatory authorities.

 Despite these reform efforts to promote competitive markets, regulatory and structural reforms struggle to overcome the entrenched market dominance of state monopolies.
 This is resultant of advantages enjoyed by state monopolies, including first mover advantages.

 Advantages

-The following advantages, may happen or not:
+The following advantages may happen or not: